-Consider the following scenarios and their corresponding questions on your own or for discussion in small groups.
+Consider the following scenarios and their corresponding Questions on your own or for discussion in small groups.
+How can you apply a gender-based approach to these scenarios?

 The Board of Directors at an immigrant and refugee serving agency is meeting with staff and managers to review the organization's intake policy.
 Because of a significant government grant to support pre/post-natal women on low incomes, the agency's clientele has shifted in recent years to become predominantly young immigrant mothers and their children.